fayaaz/djipster/README.md

 djipster
 ========

-Website to show off artist's work.
-Like a shitty cargo collective.
+Website to show off artist's work using the Django web framework.

 Installation
 --------------